Algebraic K-Theory of infinity-Operads: Appendix: the straightening functor of Heuts

 Now there is an adjunction between dendroidal sets and simplicially enriched operads

-which has been defined and studied by Cisinski and Moerdijk \cite{MC11}.
-This adjunction is fully determined by the left adjoint on representables since $\dSet$ is a presheaf category.
-There it is defined as
+which was introduced in \cite{MoerW07} and studied in much more detail in \cite{MC11}.
+The left adjoint is completely determined on representables since $\dSet$ is a presheaf category.
+The definition of $hc\tau_d$ is

 where $W$ is the Boardman-Vogt resolution of operads \cite{BoarVogt}.
-Let us describe the simplicially enriched operad $W\Omega(T)$ explicit here: Its colours are the edges of $T$.
+Let us describe the simplicially enriched operad $W\Omega(T)$ explicitly here: Its colours are the edges of $T$.
 For edges $c_1,...,c_n,c$ the simplicial set of operations $W\Omega(T)(c_1,...,c_n; c)$ is given by

 if there is a maximal subtree $V$ of $T$ with leaves $c_1,...,c_n$ and root $c$.
-Then $i(V)$ denotes the number of inner edges of this uniquely determined subtree $V$.
+In this case $i(V)$ denotes the number of inner edges of the uniquely determined subtree $V$.
 If there is no such subtree we set $W\Omega(T)(c_1,...,c_n; c) = \emptyset$.
 The composition in $W\Omega(T)$ is given by grafting trees, assigning length 1 to the newly arising inner edges.
 See Remark 7.3 of \cite{MW09} for a more detailed description of the composition.